last updated September 2021

 2. Processing of Data

 b.
-Pendo shall Process Personal Data (i) for the purposes set forth in the Agreement, (ii) in accordance with the terms and conditions set forth in this DPA and any other documented Instructions provided by Customer, unless required otherwise by EEA or UK law applicable to Pendo, in which case Peno shall inform Customer of that requirement unless such law prohibits such information on important grounds of public interest; Pendo shall inform Customer if in Pendo’s opinion an instruction infringes Data Protection Laws; and (iii) in compliance with the Data Privacy Laws.
+Pendo shall Process Personal Data (i) for the purposes set forth in the Agreement, (ii) in accordance with the terms and conditions set forth in this DPA and any other documented Instructions provided by Customer, unless required otherwise by European Union and EEA or UK law applicable to Pendo, in which case Pendo shall inform Customer of that requirement unless such law prohibits such information on important grounds of public interest; and (iii) in compliance with the Data Privacy Laws.
 For the avoidance of doubt, if Pendo’s Processing activities are not within the scope of a given Data Privacy Law, such law is not applicable for purposes of this DPA.
 Customer hereby instructs Pendo to Process Personal Data in accordance with the foregoing and as part of Customer’s use of the Services.
+Pendo shall inform Customer if in Pendo’s opinion an instruction infringes Data Privacy Laws.

 c.
 The parties acknowledge and agree that Pendo is a processor of Personal Data under the GDPR and/or the UK GDPR, and a service provider for the purposes of the CCPA receiving Personal Data from Customer pursuant to the Agreement for a business purpose.
 Pendo shall not sell any such Personal Data nor retain, use or disclose any Personal Data provided by Customer pursuant to the Agreement except as necessary for performing the Services or otherwise as set forth in the Agreement or as permitted by the CCPA.
 The terms “service provider,” and “sell” are as defined in Section 1798.140 of the CCPA.
 Pendo certifies that it understands the restrictions of this section.